vadondaniel/webfejlesztes-projekt/README.md

 ## Spring Boot Database Server with Authentication and Angular Frontend

-This is a Spring Boot application that uses Maven as a build tool, H2 as an in-memory database, and Spring Security for authentication.
+This is a Spring Boot application that uses Maven as a build tool, H2 as a database, and Spring Security for authentication.
 It also includes an Angular frontend for user interaction.

 ### Prerequisites